learn-co-curriculum/phase-0-html-tag-lab/README.md

 ## Set the Inner Text

-Inside of the opening and closing `h` tags, insert the text: `Hello, World!`.
+Inside of the opening and closing `h1` tags, insert the text: `Hello, World!`.

 You can run the tests with this lab via the `rspec` command.
 Make sure you save the file before running the test suite.
 Failing tests will provide helpful error messages